 Studies have shown a correlation between the levels of the secondary metabolite, oleoresin, and a plant's susceptibility to invasion by wood boring insects.
 A healthy tree produces oleoresin that acts to deter feeding by borers.
 When a tree is severely stressed, there is a decrease in oleoresin production and a corresponding increase in borer attacks.

-While drought conditions seem to have been alleviated in many previously stricken areas of the country, plant practitioners need to be aware that the negative effects of drought on plant growth and health may continue to be a problem for years to come.
+While drought periods may come and go, plant practitioners need to be aware that the negative effects of drought on plant growth and health may continue to be a problem for years to come.
 It is important to keep this in mind when evaluating the causes of plant problems.

 Written by: Ron Kujawski